rezwanhaleem/game-roster-tracker/README.md

 # Contributions

-As this is a personal web app, contribution are welcome from any members of the Guild.
+As this is a personal web app, contribution are welcome from any members of the Roster.

 ## Prerequisites